Honkai: Star Rail

-Honkai: Star Rail is a 2023 free-to-play role-playing gacha video game developed and published by miHoYo (with publishing outside mainland China under Cognosphere, d/b/a HoYoverse).
-It is the fourth installment in the Honkai series, utilizing some characters from Honkai Impact 3rd and some gameplay elements from Genshin Impact.
-The game features the main character, who is referred to as the Trailblazer, traveling across the universe through the Astral Express to help and connect the worlds while involved in resolving disasters caused by "Stellarons" and other third parties.
+Honkai: Star Rail (/ˈhɔːnˌkai/, 崩坏: 星穹铁道 (Bēnghuài: Xīngqióng Tiědào, Collapse: Starry Sky Railway)) is a 2023 free-to-play turn-based role-playing gacha video game developed and published by miHoYo (with publishing outside mainland China under Cognosphere, d/b/a HoYoverse).
+It is the fourth installment in the Honkai series and the spiritual successor to Honkai Impact 3rd, featuring alternative versions of characters from earlier titles in the series, as well as gameplay elements from miHoYo's previous game Genshin Impact.
+The game features the main character, who is referred to as the Trailblazer, traveling across the universe on a train called the Astral Express to help and connect the worlds while involved in resolving various disasters.

 The first closed beta test was launched on October 27, 2021.
-It was publicly released internationally on April 26, 2023 for Windows and mobile devices.
-Additionally, the PlayStation 5 port was released on October 11, 2023.
-The PlayStation 4 version is still yet to be announced, as revealed at the 2023 Summer Game Fest with a trailer.
+It was publicly released internationally for Windows and mobile devices on April 26, 2023, and for PlayStation 5 on October 11, 2023.

 Partially due to the popularity of Genshin Impact, the game was widely anticipated before its launch.
-It was nominated for the Most Wanted Game Award at the Golden Joystick Awards in 2022, and won the Best Mobile Game Award in the Game Awards 2023.
+It was received generally positively by critics, who praised its story, characters and combat system.
+However, opinions were mixed on its character progression system and gacha monetization strategy.